 If you have have any information about a crime or would like to submit a tip, please complete the form below with as much specific information as possible.
-WU Watch Online Reporting is anonymous and all submitted reports are confidential and reviewed on a daily basis.
+Online Reporting is anonymous and all submitted reports are confidential and reviewed on a daily basis.

 This form is not intended for emergency use.
 If it is an emergency or you wish to file an official police report, please contact the Winthrop University Police Department at 803/323- 3333.